DanielCastanos/Google-Capstone-BellaBeat-Case-Study/Readme.md

 ```

 ## **4. Analyze**
-We first set up a Goal of 10k steps to understand the difference between Light, Moderate & Intense activity to understand the relationship between them
+After Agregating the CSV Files by ID & transforming the tables to the correct formats, we wanted to understand the difference between Light, Moderate & Intense activity in order to show the relationship between them so we set up  We first set up a Goal of 10k steps to understand how the different levels of activity perform (according to the National Institutes of Health(https://www.nih.gov/news-events/nih-research-matters/how-many-steps-better-health).
+There's some evidence that upping your daily strides can have some surprising benefits, according to a 2022 study published in JAMA Internal Medicine(https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2796058).
+Here are some of them.
+Improved Mood and Brain Function, Better Mobility, Healthy Weight Loss, Speedier Recovery)

 ### **Key Findings:**

 **Step Goal Achievement:**
 Across 457 logged days, users met the 10,000-step goal on 127 days.
-This corresponds to 27.79% of days, showing that users meet the step goal less than one-third of the time.
+This corresponds to 27.79% of days, showing that users meet the step goal less than one-third of the time and showcasing that health concious individuals are not that far from not Health concious ones this trigger a question what does it take take shift from our daily regular activities to achiving our Health goals
 ********************************* R code ****************************************
 **Influence of Activity Intensity:**
 Light Activity: Users logged an average of 7,657 steps on days with light activity.